munificent/craftinginterpreters/book/local-variables.md

 ^code declare-undefined (1 before, 2 after)

-Later, once the variable's initializer has been compiled, we mark it as being
+Later, once the variable's initializer has been compiled, we mark it
 initialized:

 ^code define-local (1 before, 2 after)